 But when you sell a subscription service, you can’t narrow it down to a description that fits one single person.

-If your buyer person says your subscriber is a 32-year-old guy who loves operas, riding his Harley and cooking, how do you handle a woman who is in her 40s and an avid ultra-Marathon runner.
+If your buyer person subscriber is a 32-year-old guy who loves operas, riding his Harley and cooking, how do you handle a woman who is in her 40s and an avid ultra-Marathon runner.